sooriyaarachchi/pybites.github.io-src/content/python-resources.md

 ## Pff ...

 I know what you are saying, and I had the same feeling writing this article: there are just too many resources.
-Again, writing code is the best way to get better so the best advice I can give you to pick up one of the resources, read some, start coding.
+Again, writing code is the best way to get better so the best advice I can give you is to pick up one of the resources, read some, start coding.
 Read some more, try new things you learn in your code.
 Repeat.

 	>>> import itertools
 	>>> import time